 As many of you are aware, I have done several projects over the years to customize my own kitchen cabinets.
 I am “a place for everything and everything in its place” sort of person.
 Thankfully, dowel rods have gone a long way helping me out with this.

 I used dowel rods to create my dish drawer organizer for my own dishes.
 In fact, using dowel rods is the most common method for creating a dish drawer organizer.
-I only caution you to do it the way that if you want it to last a long time, do it the way that the professionals do.
 You can find a sturdy, professional, technique on my post link above.

 This is one of my personal favorites.
 I love the way the dishes are so nicely displayed.
 It really makes opening the drawers very pleasant.
 You know what I mean if you have ever gone from a cluttered mess to a refined and organized space. 😉

 Dowel rods also work great when building a dish display.
-I like the ones that are recessed into a wall, but not everyone has a location or the skills to put one in the wall.
-But, if you want to see how to open up some space between your studs for this kind of project, be sure to check out my post on building and installing a medicine cabinet.
+If you want to see how to open up some space between your studs for this kind of project, be sure to check out my post on building and installing a medicine cabinet.

 Next, build your plate rack to the size of the opening.
-Add beadboard to the back of the cabinet, then insert your rack.
+Add beadboard to the back of the cabinet (optional), then insert your rack.
 Paint and add trim as needed!

-Dowel rods can also be used to make a trivet.
+Dowel rods can also be used to make a wooden trivet.
 This is one contributed by my friend, Dale.
 I think it came out lovely!
-I understand that he went on to build several of these as gifts.
-What a great way to make use of your scrap wood!
+I understand that he went on to build several of these as Christmas presents.
+Consider putting this on your list for DIY for gifts.

 The most common use for a dowel is as a hanging rod.
 Because they are usually much cheaper than purchasing an actual rod, it is easy to throw one up between a couple of laundry cabinets for extra laundry space or to mount one to hold a curtain.